Turmeric and Laminitis

 TurmerAid contains powerful antioxidants, components that help ensure normal inflammatory control and metabolites that extend the bioavailability of the actives.
 As part of a regime for feeding the laminitic horse, TurmerAid has many benefits.

-As well as turmeric, TurmerAid contains apple cider vinegar, black pepper, cooked linseed and yucca, all of which offer natural antioxidants which have anti-inflammatory properties along with improved digestibility.
+As well as turmeric, TurmerAid contains apple cider vinegar, black pepper, cooked linseed and yucca, all of which offer natural antioxidants which support anti-inflammatory processes along with improved digestibility.

 Bioavailability is an important factor to ensure that dietary bioactives reach the active area and the inclusion of piperine to downregulate glucuronidation and yucca saponins to improve absorption allows the curcumin, terpenes and phytosterols circulate to the hooves.